bbmokhtari/django-translations/.github/README.md

 Django model translation for perfectionists with deadlines.

-## Support the project

-If you liked this project please consider giving it a star! ⭐️

 ## Goal

 There are two types of content, each of which has its own challenges for translation: